kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Limits of Lexicon Methods

-Sarcasm fools scoring.
+Sarcasm fools scoring
-Context changes meaning.
+Context changes meaning
 Domain language breaks rules

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.